 Our mathematics program provides students with a foundation in mathematics as well as vital skills in oral and written communication, teamwork, critical thinking and problem solving.
 In addition to communicating mathematical statements and proofs precisely and logically, students have the ability to translate and represent real-world problems in mathematical language and notation.

-Our mathematics and applied statistics students often go on to work in the areas of education, government, industry and research laboratories.
+Our mathematics students often go on to work in the areas of education, government, industry and research laboratories.
 Companies in the computer and communications industries employ many mathematicians, as do banks, insurance companies and consulting firms.